jamesSampica/cheapskate/README.md

 ## Limitations

-Currently only destroys deployment stacks at the resource group level.
+This tool only destroys deployment stacks at the resource group level.
 Destroying subscription level deployment stacks is not supported.